phpstan/phpstan-src/README.md

 ### Building

+PHPStan's source code is developed on PHP 7.4.
+For distribution in `phpstan/phpstan` package and as a PHAR file, the source code is transformed to run on PHP 7.1 and higher.

 Initially you need to run `composer install`, or `composer update` in case you aren't working in a directory which was built before.

 Afterwards you can either run the whole build including linting and coding standards using